Connecticut Route 190: History

 In the 1932 state highway renumbering, modern Route 190 was created.
-The new Route 190 incorporated old State Highway 303, with a westward extension via the village of West Suffield to the Congamond Notch in Southwick, Massachusetts.
+The new Route 190 incorporated old State Highway 303, with a westward extension via the village of West Suffield to the Southwick Jog in Southwick, Massachusetts.
 The original Route 190 used modern Route 168 to reach Route 75; then after a brief overlap with Route 75, it used modern Route 190 to reach the west bank of the Connecticut River.
 Old State Highway 105 was designated as part of Route 20, and the Buckley Highway (old State Highway 149) became part of Route 15 in 1932.
 By 1947, Route 15 was relocated to the new Wilbur Cross Highway, an undivided four-lane highway.
 The Buckley Highway in Union became a town road.
 In 1961, the Bradley Airport Connector opened and Route 20 was relocated to use the new road.
 Route 20 was truncated to end at Exit 40 of I-91, where it ends today.
 The portion of Route 20 east of the Connecticut River was re-designated as an extension of Route 190, which now ended at the Wilbur Cross Highway (now I-84) in Union.
 As a result of the Route Reclassification Act of 1963, the Buckley Highway became a state-maintained road and was assigned as part of Route 190.

 Route 190 was relocated to a new bridge over the Connecticut River in January 1967, called the Enfield-Suffield Veterans Bridge.
 This bridge was a replacement for the aging Thompsonville bridge which was deemed unsafe.
 The approaches to the old Thompsonville Bridge initially became unsigned state roads, but were later turned over to the towns after the old bridge was demolished in 1971.
 Not too long after the relocation, a freeway connection to Interstate 91 (I-91) was constructed as part of a grander plan for expressways in the Greater Hartford area.
 In 1973, I-190 was officially designated by the Federal Highway Administration in Worcester, Massachusetts.
 Because Route 190 extended into Massachusetts, this created a numbering conflict.
 In 1975, the portion of Route 190 west of Route 75 was changed in both states to Route 168.
 I-190 opened to traffic in 1983.